panCtrlV/bigDataStat-book/chapter1.md

       Keep a large data set close.
 This is important for interactive data analysis.

+      Centrality of data makes it easy to perform large analytical stud‐ ies, like population genetics, large-scale QC analyses, and so on.[^central_data]

     + Desired properties for a distributed FS
     + Hadoop HDFS
     + MapR FS